Categories

 %date-%pxl-%lens-%###.%ext = 20141005-16 MP-NIKKOR 50mm f/1,4-001.NEF

-” – ” = custom text used as a separator
+” – ” = custom symbol used as a separator;

-” – ” = custom text used as a separator
+” – ” = custom symbol used as a separator;

-” – ” = custom text as a separator
+” – ” = custom symbol as a separator;

-%### = Each “#” sign defines the total number of leading zeros for the numerating.
+%### = Each “#” sign specifies the total number of leading zeros for the numeration;

 A full list of supported tokens can be found here.

-Note: To ensure that your self-created naming convention exactly matches your requirements, it is advisable to first try it out on a single test file before you rename a large number of files because there is no undo function for these renaming operations!
+Note: To ensure that your custom naming convention precisely meets your requirements, it is advisable to test it on a single test file before applying it to a large number of files.
+Keep in mind that there is no undo function for these renaming operations, so testing on a smaller scale can help prevent unintended consequences.